oceanplexian/cloudflare-dns-updater/README.md

 For example: `go run main.go -zoneid=abc123 -timeout=60 -subdomain=subdomain.example.com`
 3. The script will start running as a daemon and will periodically check and update the Cloudflare DNS records.

-## Logging

-The script uses the Uber Zap logging library for logging.
-The logs are configured to provide informative and colorized output.
-The log levels and log messages are designed to assist with monitoring and troubleshooting.

-## Contributing
-Contributions to the Cloudflare DNS Updater Script are welcome!
-If you have suggestions, bug reports, or feature requests, please open an issue or submit a pull request.
-Please follow the project's code of conduct.

 ## License
 This project is licensed under the MIT License.